mermaid-js/mermaid/docs/n00b-syntaxReference.md

 If you are new to mermaid, read [Getting Started](n00b-gettingStarted.md) and [Overview](n00b-overview.md) sections, to learn the basics about the basics.

-This section is a list of diagram types supported by mermaid, each one explains the syntax with which a diagram or chart can be called.
+This section is a list of diagram types supported by mermaid.
+Below is a list of links to aricles that explain the syntax of the diagrams or charts that 0can be called.

-These are called Diagram Definitions, since they describe the manner with which the diagram is to be rendered by the renderer.
+They also  detail how diagrams can be defined, or described in the manner with which the diagram is to be rendered by the renderer.

+### Benefits of a text based diagramming is its speed and modifiability, allowing easy maintenance and adaptations, over time.
+This allows your documentation to closely follow your code/project.

 ## mermaid tag:
 These Diagram Definitions can be entered within a \<div class=mermaid> tag.